PayThePizzo/Data-Structures-and-Algorithms/2 - Tree/6 - BALANCED TREEs.md

 B-Trees are balanced BST of degree t (with t>=2).
 They are not necessarily binary trees.

-However they must satisfy the following conditions:
+However, they must satisfy the following conditions:
 1. Every leaf has the same depth
 2. Every node (except for the root) saves k(v) sorted keys.
    1. where `t-1 <= k(v) <= 2t-1`